mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 You have a `/fish bag` where you can temporarily store your fish.
 However, we recommend to create a separate storage system for deliveries and keep track of what you need.
 This turns fishing from catch and sell, to catch and collect, to yield a bigger payout.

+Deliveries are earned from every 180 custom fish that you catch.
+Please note this is ONLY Custom Fish.
+Regular fish do not count towards this amount.

 ## Sell Shop and Economy
 You cannot sell fish of any type through the global `/sell` feature, only through the custom fish shop.
 You can however share, trade, and sell your fish between other players.
 Team up and level up faster!